Graph theory

 Paths, cycles, routes, and traversals

 Graphs help us answer questions about connectivity and relationships.
 For example, think of a railway network as a graph, with the stations as vertices, and the tracks as edges.
-We want to ask questions such as "Can we get from A to B by train?", which therefore becomes the question "Are there sufficient edges between vertices in the graph such that we can find a continuous path that joins them?".
+We want to ask questions such as "Can we get from A to B by train?", which therefore becomes the question "Are there sufficient edges between vertices in the graph such that we can find a continuous path that goes from vertex A to vertex B?".

 Graphs.jl has many features for traversing graphs and finding paths.
 We can look at just a few of them here.